-We have a full service banking and financial services litigation practice which works with regulated businesses to address their risk and compliance challenges.
+We have a full-service banking and financial services regulatory litigation practice that works with regulated businesses to address their risk and compliance challenges.

 This means that we are assisting many of our clients review their documentation and procedures, particularly in relation to the management of regulatory risk.

 We are also seeing an increased use of technology to deliver products and services.
 Developing and implementing this technology, much of which takes the form of portals and apps, is a complex process which needs a deep understanding of the client’s business and the regulatory requirements which apply to it.

 Members of our team sit on a number of legal committees of the Finance and Leasing Association and the Consumer Credit Trade Association, and we are an associate member of the Association of Short Term Lenders.

 We regularly advise on legal issues relating to:

 - financial crime

 - insider trading

 - anti-money laundering